VENUE: RMIT City Campus

 The Big Anxiety brings together creative thinkers – including artists, researchers, scientists, health and community workers, and people with a wide range of lived experiences — to re-imagine mental health care for the 21st century.

 A radically new kind of arts festival, in which every project is an open and continuing conversation, designed to promote curiosity, insight and action, The Big Anxiety presents arts events tackling the major anxieties of our times, as well as the practical challenges of supporting emotional distress and trauma recovery.

 Whether through hi-tech interactive environments, stage performances or one-to-one dialogues, our goal is to create and showcase the rich engagements we need for our collective mental health.

-The Big Anxiety Melbourne presents a growing archive of lived experience – and an array of creative media tools, programs and experiences, generated from experimental collaborative work with the aim of creating effective resources for survival and wellbeing.
+The Big Anxiety Naarm presents a growing archive of lived experience – and an array of creative media tools, programs and experiences, generated from experimental collaborative work with the aim of creating effective resources for survival and wellbeing.
 Responding to the call for a cultural and community-based approach to mental health (rather than just a medical one), The Big Anxiety speaks to the diversity of lived experience and asks the practical question, how do we design the support we need for good mental health, ultimately making this available 24/7 in everyday living spaces?